-Registration Deadline: Your registration must be postmarked no later than 15 days before election in which you wish to vote.
+Registration Deadline: Your registration must be postmarked or submitted electronically no later than 15 days before the election in which you wish to vote.

 VOTER REGISTRATION QUALIFICATIONS